-In 2006, inventor Ray Kurzweil released the book The Singularity Is Near, with a bold prediction that by the year 2049 we’d enter a “technological singularity.”
+In 2006, inventor Ray Kurzweil released the book The Singularity Is Near (Amazon Affiliate Link), with a bold prediction that by the year 2049 we’d enter a “technological singularity.”

 Around that time, he argued, the pace of improvement in technology would become a runaway phenomenon that would transform all aspects of human civilization.
 The word “singularity” became a Silicon Valley buzzword, striking fear, hope, and (often) derision into the hearts of millions.

-In 2012 Kurzweil released How to Create a Mind, focusing on perhaps the most controversial of his many predictions: that we will create artificial, human-equivalent intelligence by the year 2029, capable of passing the Turing test.
+In 2012 Kurzweil released How to Create a Mind (Amazon Affiliate Link), focusing on perhaps the most controversial of his many predictions: that we will create artificial, human-equivalent intelligence by the year 2029, capable of passing the Turing test.

 The book argues that the structure and functioning of the human brain is actually quite simple, a basic unit of cognition repeated millions of times.
 Therefore, creating an artificial brain will not require simulating the human brain at every level of detail.
 It will only require reverse engineering this basic repeating unit.